s-light/PergereOrtus/docs/ideas/pov.md

 ### ToDo:
-- find usable / working BLDC open and free code that can control BLDC motors in slow and fast and slow in both directions
+- find usable / working BLDC open and free code that can control BLDC motors in position control and slow and fast and slow in both directions
 - find driver & controller uC for this (preferred arduino compatible)
 - find suitable small motor